valentjn/ltex/pages/settings.md

 This setting is a multi-scope setting.
 [See the documentation for details.](https://valentjn.github.io/ltex/vscode-ltex/setting-scopes-files.html#multi-scope-settings)

-This setting supports external files.
+This setting supports external files (when used in VSCode, the language server does not support them).
 [See the documentation for details.](https://valentjn.github.io/ltex/vscode-ltex/setting-scopes-files.html#external-setting-files)

 <!-- ltex-client-specific-end -->